Facts & Figures

 The Statistics and Research department provides industry stakeholders with the latest boating industry forecasts, market data, research and trends.

-An estimated 83 percent of powerboats (outboard, inboard, sterndrive and jet boats) sold in the U.S. in 2011 were made in the U.S.
+93% of the boats sold in the U.S. are made in the U.S.

-(Source: National Marine Manufacturers Association, 2011 Recreational Boating Statistical Abstract)
+Source: National Marine Manufacturers Association, 2012 Recreational Boating Statistical Abstract

-What's New: Click here to check out a preview of NMMA's 2011 Recreational Boating Statistical Abstract.
+Click here to view a detailed summary of NMMA's 2012 Recreational Boating Statistical Abstract.